dspasyuk/llama.cui/README.md

 ## Embeddings

-llama.cui supports embeddings from text file (see docs folder) and mongodb (do npm install mongo and make changes to config.js to configure database)
+llama.cui supports embeddings from a text file (see the docs folder) and MongoDB (do npm install mongo and make changes to config.js to configure the database).

+To use embeddings, you will need to create your vector database using the embedding.js script.
+Simply place any docx, html, xlsx, etc. files in the rawdocs folder and run the embedding.js script using the command below:

+`node embedding.js`

+For data format convention, llama.cui uses the anytotext.js library.

+## Screenshots

 ![Screenshot](https://github.com/dspasyuk/llama.cui/blob/main/Screenshot.png)
 ![Screenshot](https://github.com/dspasyuk/llama.cui/blob/main/Code_highlight.png)